karthikeshwar2323-prog/customer-segmentation/QUICK_START_AUTH.md

 Other people can create accounts:
 1. They click **"Create account"** on the login page
-2. They fill in their username and password
+2. They fill in their username, email, and password
 3. They get "User" role (not admin)

 **Note**: Only the first person to sign up becomes admin!